freijn/SimpleNode-RedFlows/README.md

 # SimpleNode-RedFlows
-Some Simple Node-Red flows for others to discover and learn. buienradarflow.json  Using the Buienradar palette to grab local weather conditions and display them on the Node-Red UI
+Some Simple Node-Red flows for others to discover and learn. <br><br>
+buienradarflow.json  Using the Buienradar palette to grab local weather conditions and display them on the Node-Red UI